gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

       .. image:: images/mecanum-drive/mecanum-drive-blocks-sample-2.png
          :width: 45em

-While convenient if one is using the built in motor encoder, this can easily become confusing if using external encoders.
+While convenient if one uses the built-in motor encoder, this can easily become confusing if using external encoders.
 To use external encoders, you must use the motor object associated with the port.
-For example, if there is a motor in port 1 named "Arm Motor", and an external encoder plugged into encoder port 1, then to get that encoder's position you must do
+For example, if there is a motor in port 1 named "Arm Motor" and an external encoder plugged into encoder port 1, you must do the following to get the encoder's position:

 .. tab-set::